 Unconditional Pre-sessional is suitable for students who already meet UAL main course language requirements.

-- Due to the coronavirus situation, this course may start online.
-You will begin in-person classes in London as soon as it is safe.
+- Due to the coronavirus situation, this course will start online.
+You will begin in-person classes in London in September.

 You can apply for Unconditional Pre-sessional if: